bsmanish028/Contact-us-with-Email-sending/README.md

-# Contact Us Page with Email sent on submitting form
+# Contact Us Page with sending Email on submitting form
 - An advanced contact us form that not just simply store information in database.
 - It also send all filled/submitted details to the E-mail account.
 - Works on both live/remote as well as local host server.